 Table.
-4.6.4 - 180.
+4.6.8 - 187.
 Recorder settings.

 Name Range Default Description Recording length 0.1001800.000s 1s Sets the length of a recording.

-Name Range Default Description Recording mode FIFO Keep olds FIFO Selects what happens when the memory is full.
+Recording mode FIFO Keep olds FIFO Selects what happens when the memory is full.
 "FIFO" (= first in, first out) replaces the oldest stored recording with the latest one.
 "Keep olds" does not accept new recordings.
 Analog channel samples • 64s/c • 32s/c • 16s/c • 8s/c 64s/c Selects the sample rate of the disturbance recorder in samples per cycle.
 The samples are saved from the measured wave according to this setting.
-Digital channel samples 5ms (fixed) 5 ms(fixed) The fixed sample rate of the recorded digital channels.
+Digital channel samples • 5 ms 5 ms The fixed sample rate of the recorded digital channels.
+Recorded digital channels can be chosen with "Recorder digital channels" below.
 Pretriggering time 0.215.0s 0.2s Sets the recording length before the trigger.
 Analog recording CH1CH20 08 freely selectable channels - Selects the analog channel for recording.
 Please see the list of all available analog channels in the section titled "Analog and digital recording channels".
 Automatically get recordings Disabled Enabled Disabled Enables and disables the automatic transfer of recordings.
 The recordings are taken from the device's protection CPU and transferred to the device's FTP directory in the communication CPU; the FTP client then automatically loads the recordings from the device and transfers them further to the SCADA system.
 Please note that when this setting is enabled, all new disturbance recordings will be pushed to the FTP server of the device.
 Up to six (6) recordings can be stored in the FTP at once.
 Once those six recordings have been retrieved and removed, more recordings will then be pushed to the FTP.
 When a recording has been sent to the FTP server of the device, it is no longer accessible through setting tools Disturbance recorder → Get DR files command.
-Recorder digital channels 095 freely selectable channels - Selects the digital channel for recording.
+Recorder digital channels 096 freely selectable channels - Selects the digital channel for recording.
 Please see the list of all available digital channels in the section titled "Analog and digital recording channels".